Tom-PIT/Connected.Docs/en/Production/CodeLists/Processes.md

 # Processes

 Processes define the structured steps used in **Production** to transform inputs into finished or intermediate outputs.
-They form the backbone of production workflows and are used in **Production orders** to calculate materials, resources, workloads, and execution steps.
+They form the backbone of production workflows and are used in [**Production orders**](../Documents/ProductionOrders.md) to calculate materials, resources, workloads, and execution steps.
 This page allows you to create and manage processes, their versions, and their operational structure.

 A process may contain one or more **versions**, for example, different versions for different table sizes.
-Each version contains a sequence of [**operations**](Operations.md), which define inputs, resources, outputs, and quality requirements.
+Each version contains a sequence of [**operations**](Operations.md), which define inputs, resources (human and non human), outputs, and quality requirements.

 To access this page, go to **Production / Management / Processes** in the [**navigation**](../../Common/UI/Navigation.md).